stellar/supercluster/doc/measuring-transaction-throughput.md

 ## Docker images with performance tests enabled

 To run these missions, you'll need a stellar-core docker image with performance tests enabled.
 The simplest way to get one is to use an image from the [Dockerhub stellar/unsafe-stellar-core repo](https://hub.docker.com/r/stellar/unsafe-stellar-core/tags) with `perftests` in the name.
 Note that `unsafe` in this case means "unsafe to use in production", as these are development builds that haven't necessarily undergone the same testing procedure as release builds.
+Additionally, `perftests` builds contain test-only features (such as artificial load generation) that are incompatible with the production environment. **Do not run `perftest` builds in production.
+Running any `perftests` build in the production environment could corrupt your local node state.**

 ## Parameters